cs231n/cs231n.github.io/convolutional-networks.md

 We have seen that Convolutional Networks are commonly made up of only three layer types: CONV, POOL (we assume Max pool unless stated otherwise) and FC (short for fully-connected).
 We will also explicitly write the RELU activation function as a layer, which applies elementwise non-linearity.
 In this section we discuss how these are commonly stacked together to form entire ConvNets.

-**Common architecture pattern**.
+#### Layer Patterns
 The most common form of a ConvNet architecture stacks a few CONV-RELU layers, follows them with POOL layers, and repeats this pattern until the image has been merged spatially to a small size.
 At some point, it is common to transition to fully-connected layers.
 The last fully-connected layer holds the output, such as the class scores.
 In other words, the most common ConvNet architecture follows the pattern:

 `INPUT -> [[CONV -> RELU]*N -> POOL?]*M -> [FC -> RELU]*K -> FC`